Sato hyperfunctions via relative Dolbeault cohomology

 If $X$ is compact, we have the following commutative diagram\,:

 \lsection{Hyperforms via relative Dolbeault cohomology}{ }

 In this section we let $M$ denote a real analytic \mfd\ of dimension $n$ and $X$ its complexification.
-We assume that $M$ is orientable so that $or_{M}$ is trivial, i.e., a constant sheaf.
+We assume $M$ to be orientable so that $or_{M}$ is trivial, i.e., a constant sheaf.
 Thus $or_{M/X}$ is also trivial and, for any open set $U$ in $M$, the space of $p$-hyperforms is given by (cf. (\ref{isosec}))

 where $V$ is a complex \nbd\ of $U$ in $X$.